IAudioDeviceManager

 enable

-Whether to follow the system default audio recording device:
+Whether to follow the system default recording device:

 • 0: Success.